Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 Now rerun perl Makefile.PL and it should pick up the correct libodbc shared object.

-0.25 is like 0.24 except the SQL_Wxyz wide character support is conditionally compiled in if your ODBC driver defines wide characters.
-If you want wide character support please follow the instructions below for 0.24.
+0.25 is like 0.24 except that SQL_Wxyz wide character support is conditionally compiled in if your ODBC driver defines wide characters.
+If you want wide character support, follow the instructions below for 0.24.

-A change was made to DBD::ODBC 0.24 which sometimes prevents it building with OOB (and a number of other ODBC drivers and driver managers) out of the box.
+A change was made to DBD::ODBC 0.24 that sometimes prevents it building with the ODBC-ODBC Bridge (and a number of other ODBC drivers and Driver Managers) out of the box.
 From DBD::ODBC 0.24, the driver appears to be required to define SQL_Wxyz data types.
-The header files that come with OOB do define the SQL_Wxyz data types but only if the WIN32, __unix__ or __vms__ macros are defined.
-If your compiler does not define any of these (you will get undefined references to SQL_WVARCHAR etc) you will need to modify the generated Makefile (see below) to add a -D__unix__ to the definition of CCFLAGS.
-Whether your compiler defines __unix__ or not you should add -DSQL_NOUNICODEMAP to CCFLAGS too.
+The header files that come with ODBC-ODBC Bridge do define the SQL_Wxyz data types, but only if the WIN32 or __unix__ or __vms__ macros are defined.
+If your compiler does not define any of these, you'll get undefined references to SQL_WVARCHAR and so on.
+You need to modify the generated Makefile to add a -D__unix__ to the definition of CCFLAGS.
+Whether your compiler defines __unix__ or not, you should add -DSQL_NOUNICODEMAP to CCFLAGS too.

 We hope this situation will be rectified in a future release of DBD::ODBC.

-Prior to DBD::ODBC 0.21, DBD::ODBC did not require a driver manager.
-This changed in DBD::ODBC 0.21 and it is assumed versions thereafter.
-The Easysoft ODBC-ODBC Bridge does not require a driver manager on non-Windows platforms to work as it was written before ODBC 3.0 driver managers were available for UNIX and it contains all the necessary driver manager functionality.
-However, from DBD::ODBC 0.21, DBD::ODBC requires the ODBC driver manager APIs SQLDrivers and SQLDataSources.
-These functions were not available in versions of OOB prior to the 0.4.0.0 beta but are included from 0.4.0.0 onwards.
+Prior to DBD::ODBC 0.21, DBD::ODBC did not require a Driver Manager.
+This changed in DBD::ODBC 0.21 and it's assumed versions thereafter.
+The Easysoft ODBC-ODBC Bridge does not require a Driver Manager on non-Windows platforms to work as it was written before ODBC 3.0 Driver Managers were available for UNIX and it contains all the necessary Driver Manager functionality.
+However, from DBD::ODBC 0.21, DBD::ODBC requires the ODBC Driver Manager APIs SQLDrivers and SQLDataSources.
+These functions were not available in versions of the ODBC-ODBC Bridge prior to the 0.4.0.0 beta but are included from 0.4.0.0 onwards.

-If you are building DBD::ODBC 0.20 then you must apply the patch supplied with OOB in the extras/DBD_ODBC_0.20 subdirectory off the OOB installation path.
-If you have not got patch the changes are minimal and can easily be hand edited by inserting the lines starting with a "+" in the patch file.
+If you're building DBD::ODBC 0.20 then you must apply the patch supplied with ODBC-ODBC Bridge in the extras/DBD_ODBC_0.20 subdirectory off the ODBC-ODBC Bridge installation path.
+If you have not got patch, the changes are minimal and can done by inserting the lines starting with a + in the patch file.
+For example:

 patch < Makefile.PL.patch